hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _create role_ is to create new role in the system from the set of permissions.
+The purpose of _create role_ command is to create new role in the system from the set of permissions.
 Combining different permissions into roles, maintainers of Iroha peer network can create customized security model.

 ### Structure